 - 8 ounces pasta of choice angel hair, linguine, or spaghetti

 - If using fresh corn, bring a pot of water (large enough to hold the ear of corn) to a boil.
 Add salt and drop corn into the boiling water.
 Cook for 3 minutes and remove the corn.
 When cool enough to handle, cut the kernels off the cob with a sharp knife and set aside.

 - For zucchini, trim off the ends, then cut lengthwise into quarters.
 Holding your knife parallel to the cutting board, cut out the seedy center.
 Cut each quarter into slices about a ½” (1 cm) wide.
 Set aside.

 - To prepare scallops, pat them dry, then season top and bottom with salt and pepper.
-Heat a non-stick sauté pan over medium heat with a teaspoon of olive oil.
+Heat a non-stick sauté pan over medium heat with a 2 teaspoons of olive oil.
 When hot, place the scallops in a flat, single layer in the pan.
-Allow them to cook until a golden brown crust forms, then turn carefully with tongs (I like the ones with soft silicone tips).
+Allow them to cook until a golden brown crust forms, then turn carefully.
 Pour in the wine, cover with a lid immediately and turn heat to low.
 Cook scallops about another 2 minutes.
 They will be slightly translucent in the center.
 Do not over cook them.
-Depending on size, they will probably take between 5-7 minutes.
+Depending on size, they will take between 5-7 minutes.

-- Place pasta and vegetables in wide shallow bowls, top with basil and scallops.
-Finish with a little salt and pepper.
+- Place hot pasta in wide shallow bowls and top with vegetables, basil, and scallops.
 Serve immediately.